ZeroCM/zcm/docs/tools.md

 The `--c-typeinfo` flag is to include type introspection in the output zcmtype source files.
-This means that auto-gen functions are included in the output type to allow zcm-spy-lite to lookup the name and fields of the type from that type's hash.
+This means that auto-gen functions are included in the output type to allow `zcm-spy-lite` to lookup the name and fields of the type from that type's hash.
 It is only recommended if plan on using `zcm-spy-lite`.
 If you need to save on size or if you don't care to use `zcm-spy-lite`, you can omit this flag.

-Next up we need to write the sourc code for the publisher application itself (publish.c):
+Next up we need to write the source code for the publisher application itself (publish.c):

     #include <unistd.h>
     #include <zcm/zcm.h>